Session 3 Multiphysics Design & Tools Keynote

 Since 2015 Dr. Michael Jörger is heading the global Innovation organization as Executive Vice President at Heraeus Electronics headquartered in Hanau, Germany.
 Prior to that, he was responsible for R&D in the Electronic Materials and Thick Film Division.
 Before starting his career at Heraeus, Michael worked as Business Manager and R&D Manager at Rolls-Royce plc. in Derby, UK for 7 years.
 He has successfully launched products for the Electronics, Renewable Energy, and Aerospace industry.
 Michael Jörger majored in chemistry at the University of Karlsruhe, Germany, and he received his Ph.D. in Materials Sciences with a focus on ceramics from ETH, Zurich, Switzerland.

-The Technology Race in Power Electronics Packaging: A Rolling Start?
+The Technology Race in Power Electronics Packaging: The race is on!

 Rainer Frauwallner AT & S Austria Technologie & Systemtechnik Aktiengesellschaft, Austria